HazyResearch/meerkat/docs/source/guide/interactive/why-reactive.rst

     def foo(x: mk.gui.Store):
         x.set(x + 1)

-This is a very powerful feature, since it allows us to write reactive code in a very natural way.
+This is a very powerful feature, since it allows us to write reactive code in a natural way.
 It's common to have code in Jupyter notebooks that constructs views of a ``DataFrame``.
 With reactive statements, we can easily convert this code into a Meerkat app.

 Final Thoughts
 --------------